cwang718/film-findr/film-findr/film-findr/README.md

 The backend is set up in this way:

 users:

 ------ (firebase Authentication Id):

 ---------------------------------------(movieId):

 ---------------------------------------------------- movieId:

 ---------------------------------------------------------------- id: (id from TMDB)

 ---------------------------------------------------------------- movieTitle: (title from TMDB)

----------------------------------------------------------------- poster: (poster_path from TMDB or /error.png that we created in Adobe Illustrator)
+---------------------------------------------------------------- poster: (poster_path from TMDB or /error.png)

 ---------------------------------------------------------------- rating: (rating from user)

 ---------------------------------------------------------------- user: (review from user)

 ### Routes

-`/` : GET (TMDB ?popular, ?toprated, ?upcoming)
-    - Home page that gets popular, top rated, and upcoming movies and houses the navigation `/signup`: POST (firebase function)
+`/` : GET (TMDB ?popular, ?toprated, ?upcoming) - Home page that gets popular, top rated, and upcoming movies and houses the navigation

-    - Sign up page that makes an API call to firebase and registers an account `/login`: POST (firebase function)
+`/signup`: POST (firebase function) - Sign up page that makes an API call to firebase and registers an account

-    - Log in page that makes an API call to firebase and authenticates based on the provided credentials `/reviews`: GET (database)
+`/login`: POST (firebase function) - Log in page that makes an API call to firebase and authenticates based on the provided credentials

-    - Makes an API call to the database and gets all of the user's reviews and shows recommended movies (if applicable) `/onemovie/:film_id`: GET (user), GET (TMDB ?details) POST (database)
+`/reviews`: GET (database) - Makes an API call to the database and gets all of the user's reviews and shows recommended movies (if applicable)

-    - Makes an API call to the TMDB database based on the url params to get the specific movie's information `/edit/:film_id`: GET (TMDB), GET (database), POST (database)
+`/onemovie/:film_id`: GET (user), GET (TMDB ?details) POST (database) - Makes an API call to the TMDB database based on the url params to get the specific movie's information

-    - Makes a GET request to the TMDB database to get the specific movie, then makes a GET request to the database to get the pre-edited review, and then makes a POST request to the   database
+`/edit/:film_id`: GET (TMDB), GET (database), POST (database) - Makes a GET request to the TMDB database to get the specific movie, then makes a GET request to the database to get the pre-edited review, and then makes a POST request to the database

 # Made by

 Vivek Patel and Charlotte Wang